094459/newsletter-oss-projects/README.md

 **amazon-bedrock-slack-gateway**

 [amazon-bedrock-slack-gateway](https://aws-oss.beachgeek.co.uk/3z8) lets you use Amazon Bedrock's generative AI to enable Slack channel members to access your organisations data and knowledge sources via conversational question-answering.
 You can connect to your organisation data via data source connectors and integrate it with Slack Gateway for Amazon Bedrock to enable access to your Slack channel members.
 It allows your users to converse with Amazon Bedrock using Slack Direct Message (DM) to ask questions and get answers based on company data, get help creating new content such as emails, and performing tasks.
 You can also invite it to participate in your team channels.
 In a channel users can ask it questions in a new message, or tag it in a thread at any point.
 Get it to provide additional data points, resolve a debate, or summarise the conversation and capture next steps.(#200)

+**amazon-eks-chaos**

+[amazon-eks-chaos](https://aws-oss.beachgeek.co.uk/4ar) this repo shows the steps involved to implement running chaos experiments on micro services in Amazon EKS using AWS Fault Injection Simulator with ChaosMesh and LitmusChaos.
+You can read about this in the supporting blog post,[ Chaos engineering on Amazon EKS using AWS Fault Injection Simulator](https://aws-oss.beachgeek.co.uk/4as).(#208)

 **amazon-eks-running-webassembly**